shawnohare/hugo-morphism/README.md

    speed up some page loads.
 As the theme assumes a math-centric blog, math is rendered by default.

-- `meta` boolean: if true, display page meta-data author, date, categories provided these page parameters exist and are not overridden.
-Content in the `/post` directory, (i.e., pages of type "post") ignore this parameter.
+- `nometa` boolean: if true, do not display page metadata such as author, date, categories provided these page parameters exist and are not overridden.

 - `notoc` boolean: if true, do not display a page's table of contents.